Ashwagandhae/dateo-fun-remover/README.md

 ## Usage

-Go to [ashwagandhae.github.io/dateo-fun-remover](https://ashwagandhae.github.io/dateo-fun-remover/)... or run it locally in your terminal:
+Go to [the website](https://ashwagandhae.github.io/dateo-fun-remover/)... or run it locally in your terminal:

 ## Prerequisites